 Chef's Notes

-Taktouka is what Moroccans have been putting on bread for centuries while the rest of us were still figuring out that vegetables could taste good.
-The charring step is where the magic happens, and there are multiple paths to enlightenment here: hold the peppers directly over a gas flame with tongs, blister them under a screaming hot broiler, or throw them on the grill.
+The charring step is what makes this worth doing: hold the peppers directly over a gas flame with tongs, blister them under a screaming hot broiler, or throw them on the grill.
 You want the skin completely blackened and peeling away from the flesh.
 It looks like you've ruined them.
 You haven't.
-The steaming step afterward (sealed in a bag or covered bowl for 10 minutes) loosens the skin so it slides off like a snake shedding, which is exactly as satisfying as it sounds.
-Don't run them under water to remove the skin or you'll wash away all that smoky goodness you just created.
-Use sweet paprika here, not smoked, since the peppers are providing smoke already and doubling up gets aggressive.
-Whole cumin seeds toasted and ground smell roughly 400% better than the pre-ground stuff that's been sitting in your spice drawer since the previous administration.
-This relish improves overnight as the flavors commune in the refrigerator, contemplating their transformation from humble vegetables into something transcendent.
+The steaming step afterward — sealed in a bag or covered bowl for 10 minutes — loosens the skin so it slides off effortlessly.
+Don't run them under water to remove the skin; you'll wash away the smoke you just built.
+Use sweet paprika, not smoked, since the charred peppers are already bringing the smoke and doubling up gets aggressive.
+Whole cumin seeds, toasted and ground, beat the pre-ground stuff by a significant margin.
+This relish improves overnight as the flavors settle.

 Into This Topping?
 Remix It!